 Why should you look for a great ballroom dance teacher?
-I’ll tell you why.
-When you choose a ballroom dance instructor, you’re entering into a new relationship.
-It’s important to find the one that is the best fit for you.
+Because, when you choose a ballroom dance instructor, you’re entering into a new relationship.
+It’s important to find the one that’s the best fit for you.

 No, really, bring the Tic Tacs.

 Are you a bit nervous around your ballroom dance teacher?